Vamsi-Vadala/Vamsi-Vadala.github.io/_posts/2025-05-26-insta-downloader.md

   - single URL input
   - uploading a `.txt` file with multiple saved post URLs (playlist-style)

+A breif explanation and architecture breakdown is provided here

 ---

 ## 🧪 My First Version (Painful but Progress)